Skip to content

 def reward(

-self, context: Sequence[str], attack: Sequence[str], response: Sequence[str]
+self, context: Sequence[str], probe: Sequence[str], response: Sequence[str]

 ) -> Sequence[float]:

-combined_uts = [j + k for j, k in zip(attack, response)]
+combined_uts = [j + k for j, k in zip(probe, response)]

-combined_scores: Sequence[float] = self.moderator.moderate(combined_uts)
+combined_scores: Sequence[float] = self.scorer.score(combined_uts)

-defender_scores: Sequence[float] = self.moderator.moderate(response)
+defender_scores: Sequence[float] = self.scorer.score(response)

-attack_ppls: torch.Tensor = (
+probe_ppls: torch.Tensor = (

-self._get_target_logprobs_and_validate(context, attack).sum(dim=-1).exp()
+self._get_target_logprobs_and_validate(context, probe).sum(dim=-1).exp()

 ) # Sum per-token logprobs before taking exp